SongyanLai/Integrating_FRET_and_WEST/README.md

-# Integration of FRET and WEST - Final Year Project
+# Integration of FRET and WEST

 ## 🔍 Project Overview

-This is Songyan Lai's final project for his undergraduate degree in Computer Science at the National University of Ireland Maynooth.
+This is Songyan Lai's final project for his undergraduate degree in Computer Science at the National University of Ireland Maynooth (Maynooth University).

 - **Contact**:
   📧 laisongyan@foxmail.com